 “It could never happen here” is not an acceptable attitude when it comes to emergency preparedness.
 Security professionals must be ready to work alongside other employees within the organization in the event of workplace accidents, medical emergencies, natural disasters, or incidents of violence.

 Most organizations have some form of workplace violence prevention plan in place.
 However, that is only the first step.
 Security or HR personnel may not know how to effectively communicate this plan to employees, or how to appropriately communicate that an actual incident is in progress.
-According to 2019 Workplace Violence Prevention Symposium keynote speaker, […]
+According to security expert Dick Sem, CPP CSC, that’s […]

 In this day and age, when many companies house much of their critical information and infrastructure online, it’s imperative to plan ahead.
 What would you and your company do in the event of an emergency or sabotage?